MikeLimaSierra/Nuclear.Test/docu/how_to_write_tests.md

 Please note that a test class must always be named like the file it lives in.
-This is because any test instruction uses the file name to register test results.
+This is because every test instruction uses the file name to register test results.
 Unhandled exceptions within a test method on the other hand will be registered to the class name.

 ### Example: